inspatiallabs/inspatial-kit-doc/2. interactivity/state.md

 Both share the same reactive foundation.
 Choose based on **structure** and **features**, not performance.
 State = signals + conveniences.

-## State Destructure
+## Destructuring or Consolidating State

 #### Hoist shared derived values and actions once; use them everywhere

 State Destructure means you define commonly used derived states and actions in one place at the top of a module, then use those everywhere else.
-Think of it like preparing your ingredients on a tray before you cook—less reaching, fewer mistakes, and everything stays in sync.
+Think of it like preparing your ingredients on a tray before you cook less reaching, fewer mistakes, and everything stays in sync.

 > **Terminology:** A “derived state is a `$(() => ...)` value built from other state; it auto‑updates when inputs change.